 - Working directly with children, leading workshops in the garden,

-- Maintaining a portfolio of work that will be shared with all staff on the last official day of the internship.
-Final portfolio submitted after Judy's Day.
+- Maintaining a portfolio of work that will be shared with all staff on August 7 when most of the internships end.